 This is something we can get behind, and something we think will be more common in the next five or so years.

 We had the privilege of seeing the Rivian R1T at this year’s Overland Expo.
 The model we saw was kitted-out with a tent on the back, storage underneath, and a pull-out kitchen for cooking on the go.
 One of the neatest features we saw was the extra compartments under the back seats, which allow for cool gadgets of for even more storage.

 We can see this truck teaming up with an awesome rig on the back, becoming one of worlds first electric truck campers.
 It can do up to 400miles on one charge, and it can hit 60 mph in just 3 seconds… Clearly, this thing is VERY powerful.

 This one is not official but it still works.
 The Tesla is becoming a very popular choice of vehicle for those living in the city, but one company called dreamcase has now turned your average Tesla into camper using a transformable bed.

 And because of the Tesla’s swing-up doors and open boot, the bed can actually come with some cracking views.
 Admittedly there’s no pop-top, no kitchen and no toilet but it’s an affordable way to camp in your Tesla for a short period of time.

 10. Neuron EV Electric Truck

-Ok, so the last of our electric campervans might not actually be a campervan per se, but it would make an incredible conversion vehicle and has one of the greatest front seats of all time.
-How would you like to save the planet by driving a three-seater truck with a large panoramic windscreen and a single Jean-Luke Picard style captains chair?
-If the answer is yes, then keep reading!
+Ok, so the last of our electric campervans might not actually be a campervan per se, but it would make an incredible conversion vehicle.
+And besides, it has one of the greatest front seats of all time!